franciscop/server/docs/documentation/options/README.md

 Environment variables are *not commited in your version control* but instead they are provided by the machine or Node.js process.
 In this way these options can be different in your machine and in testing, production or other type of servers.

-They are uppercase and they can be set through a file called `.env` in your computer:
+They are uppercase and they can be set through a file called literally `.env` in your root folder:

 ```
 PORT=3000